MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 ### Components

 Here are some components that illustrate the concept of SLO definition.
 Notice that there are other components in this architecture that aren't included.
 For example, even though Azure Key Vault is part of the critical request flow, it isn't part of the response use case.
 If Key Vault is unavailable, the application continues to function by using secrets that were loaded during startup.
 However, if the application needs to scale, Key Vault availability becomes critical because new nodes need to be loaded with secrets.
 In this example, scaling operations aren't considered.
-Other components have been omitted for brevity.
+Other components are omitted for brevity.

 - **Front Door** is the single point of entry that exposes an API that customers use to send requests.
 - **Azure Container Apps** is the environment that the workload team owns and uses to run business logic for the application.